Bhaktapur After The 2015 Quakes – Part 1: Durbar Square

 looking north towards the Pashupatinath Mandir and the Shiva Guesthouse

-My coffee break over, I walked past the two destroyed temples at the east end of the square and down the street connecting it with Taumadhi Tol.
+After my coffee break, I walked past the two destroyed temples at the east end of the square and down the street connecting it with Taumadhi Tol.
 I was hoping to see the Nyatapola Temple, the tallest in the valley, still standing!

 See the next post for the pix –